zephyrproject-rtos/zephyr/doc/collaboration/code/gerrit_practices.rst

 .. code-block:: console

-   $ ssh -p 29418 oic-review.01.org gerrit query \ status:open project:forto-collab branch:master \
+   $ ssh -p 29418 gerrit.zephyrproject.org gerrit query \ status:open project:zephyr branch:master \
    | grep topic: | sort -u

-* *oic-review.01.org* Is the current URL where the project is hosted
+* *gerrit.zephyrproject.org* Is the current URL where the project is hosted.
 * *status* Indicates the topic's current status: open , merged, abandoned, draft, merge conflict.
-* *project* Refers to the current name of the project, in this case forto-collab
+* *project* Refers to the current name of the project, in this case zephyr.
 * *branch* The topic is searched at this branch.
 * *topic* The name of an specific topic, leave it blank to include them all.
 * *sort* Sorts the found topics, in this case by update (-u).